paulpogoda/OSINT-for-countries-V2.0/README.md

 # OSINT Resources/Tools by Country V 2.0
 ![OFCCover](https://github.com/user-attachments/assets/24e9a122-d9a8-4ff9-81b7-298c5f0a739b)
 ### This project was inspired by @wddadk [OSINT for Countries](https://github.com/wddadk/OSINT-for-countries).
 Here you'll find a GitHub-based collection of links to various OSINT tools, websites, and projects that are specific to different countries, structured for fact-checkers and digital profilers.
 Of course there are a lot of other OSINT collections, but most of them are outdated and abandoned.
-The project task is to create a community driven, manually tested, standardized collection on GitHub.
+The project objective is to create a community driven, manually tested, standardized collection on GitHub.
 ## What does it mean
 **On each country repo you will find tools and resources grouped by one standard:**
 - open bases, statistics